sidharth0909/Encryptix/README.md

 # Encryptix
-A Virtual 4 week internship provided by Encryptix, Where the Interns learn and implement different ML Algorithms and create different Projects.
+A Virtual 4 week internship provided by Encryptix, Where I will learn and implement different ML Algorithms and create different Projects.

 This Repo will contain 3 Task
 1. Movie Genre Classification